praabindhp/AVL_Tree/README.md

 # AVL_Tree
 C Program For AVL Tree

+C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
+By design, C provides constructs that map efficiently to typical machine instructions.

 This is a C Program for Implementation of Adelson-Velskii & Landis Trees

 The Options :